Shake flask studies for assessing xylitol production ability of P. fermentans

 Optimization of media components for maximizing xylitol production

 To analyze the effect of medium components on xylitol production, we adopted a three-level Box Behnken design.
 The design matrix along with the observed and predicted responses for xylitol production is shown in Table 1.
-Multiple regression analysis was carried out to study the model accuracy and based on the evaluation, second-order polynomial model was fitted to equation.
+Multiple regression analysis was carried out to study the model accuracy and based on the evaluation, the second-order polynomial model was fitted to equation.

-Where, X1 = xylose (g/L), X2 = ammonium sulphate (g/L), X3 = KH2PO4 (g/L) and X4 = yeast extract (g/L).
+Where, X1 = xylose (g/L), X2 = ammonium sulphate (g/L), X3 = KH2PO4 (g/L) and X4 = Yeast extract (g/L).

 Table 2 shows the statistical tool ANOVA that was used to interpret the results.
 Fisher F test was highly significant, with P<0.05.
 The coefficient of determination (R2) was used to determine the model’s goodness of fit and it was found to be 0.98, which leads to the conclusion that 98.0% of the variation in the model could be explained.
 Another function called as the “lack of fit” analyses the failure of the model and represents data in experimental domains at points not mentioned in the model.
 Herein, the model lack of fit was found to be insignificant (p>0.05) with F value of 0.92.